davidkern13/react-resolve-import-modules/README.md

 Its work, my congratulations 🎉🎉🎉🎉.

-Now your code will be cleaner and more readable and more professional, you are a 🚀.
+Now your code will be cleaner and more readable and more professional, you are a 🚀 in your imports.

 Thank you,
 David Kern